It's More To Us, It's Personal

 Using data to analyze accident hotspots and trends can allow Alabama law enforcement to better position themselves, something Colorado successfully implemented a few years back.

-Lastly, having better roads and highways can help reduce fatal accidents, which means better transportation funding.
+Lastly, having better roads and highways can help reduce fatal car crashes, which means better transportation funding.

 Alabama can come a long away from the bottom if politicians and the public take car accidents seriously and do whatever they can to lower our sky-high fatality rate.